InBetweenNames/gentooLTO/README.md

 When you find a problem, whether it's a package not playing nice with -O3, Graphite, or LTO, consider opening an issue here or sending a pull request with the overrides needed to get the package working.
 Over time, we should be able to achieve full coverage of `/usr/portage` this way and provide a one size fits all solution, and not to mention help improve some open source software through the bug reports that will no doubt be generated!

-`ltoize` will also obtain patches which help certain packages build with LTO.
-It installs symlinks to these patches in `/etc/portage/patches`, so that you can have your own patches alongside the ones maintained in this repository.

-One final note is that `ltoize` will install a `bashrc` override symlink into your `/etc/portage/bashrc`.
-It will only do this if you don't already have a `bashrc` there.
-If you do have a `bashrc` there, then it will install the symlink into `/etc/portage/bashrc.lto`, and you will have to copy the relevant parts into your own `bashrc`.
-I would do this automatically, but I figure that anyone who has a `bashrc` for Portage already will have an esoteric configuration that would make it difficult.
-The purpose behind this `bashrc` is to normalize your {C,CXX,LD}FLAGS.
-The overrides use `-fno*` style flags to disable LTO and Graphite on certain packages, which `flag-o-matic.eclass` does not fully understand.
-To take an example, suppose `CFLAGS=-flto -mavx -ftree-vectorize -fno-lto`.
-In this case, GCC would perform a non-LTO build, since it honours only the last argument that affects a certain state variable.
-However, `is-flagq` from `flag-o-matic.eclass` will happily report that `-flto` is present, since it only checks if `-flto` is a substring of `CFLAGS`, which could trigger the ebuild in question to, say, pass `--enable-lto` to `configure` despite our intentions!
-An example of where this happens is in `media-video/ffmpeg`.
-To work around this, we install a `bashrc` hook into Portage to remove any flags that are overridden by later flags from {C,CXX,LD}FLAGS.
-It's a simple hook that should be easy to integrate into your own `bashrc` if you have one.
-Hopefully this will not be required in the future!

 After you've set everything up, I recommend an `emerge -e @world` to rebuild your system with LTO and any optimizations you have chosen.

 ## Additional details about LTOize

+`ltoize` relies heavily on the `package.cflags` functionality from the `app-portage/portage-bashrc-mv` package.
+This extends the `package.env` functionality in Portage with a Bash-like syntax which is critical to making this work properly.
+Originally, we were using `package.env` overrides, but it turns out that the `flag-o-matic.eclass` used in ebuilds does not "see" flags the same way GCC does--the functions contained inside simply check for the presence of a particular string or pattern inside your `*FLAGS` variables and determines whether the flag is active based on that.
+However, in GCC, later flags override previous flags, and flags can also toggle other flags not listed.
+For example, `CFLAGS=-O3` toggles `-ftree-loop-distribution` on GCC 8, but `is-flagq -ftree-loop-distribution` would return false as `-ftree-loop-distribution` is not listed in `CFLAGS` directly.
+Another example: if `LDFLAGS=-flto -fno-lto`, then `is-ldflagq "-flto*"` would return true despite that GCC would have `-flto` unset due to the later argument overriding it.
+The only *real* way to know what flags are active would be to pass in `*FLAGS` to GCC itself and then ask it what flags are active.
+Unfortunately, there are probably *many* packages that depend on the existing `flag-o-matic.eclass` behaviour, and so changing this is probably not an option.
+To try to work around this, we mandate that our `*FLAGS` variables contain no "redundant" flags.
+If the effect of a particular flag would be "undone" by a following flag, then that flag is considered "redundant".
+This doesn't solve the `-O3` problem as listed above, but it should at least allow `is-flagq` to work in the cases we need it to (which is mainly for overriding `-flto`).

 The actual `/etc/portage` modifications are in `sys-config/ltoize/files`.
 This is a stripped down version of my own Portage configuration which `ltoize` uses to install into your own `/etc/portage`.  `ltoize` uses symlinks to accomplish this task so that when you do an `emerge --sync` or equivalent, you will automatically pull in the latest set of overrides.  `make.conf.lto` is just installed as a normal file, however, and the version number of `ltoize` will increment when a notable change is made to that file.
 That could be including some new compiler flags, or perhaps revising how LTO is done.
 Any such a change would require manual intervention, so you will be notified when you update `ltoize`.

 Not all packages build cleanly.
-I have a number of environment overrides which are used to override the default settings on a per-package basis.
-The configurations are in `env/lto`, and the per-package overrides are in `package.env/`.
+Environment overrides are used to allow packages to build that have trouble with O3, Graphite, and LTO.
+These can be found in `package.cflags/ltoworkarounds.conf`.
 I have tried to categorize the overrides based on the kind of failure were being exhibited, but in some cases this was difficult.
-LTO overrides can be found in `package.env/ltoworkarounds.conf`.
 Graphite and -O3 overrides are included in that file as well, but they won't affect you if you are not using those compiler flags.

-The only thing which isn't always automatically updated are the LTO patches.
+`ltoize` will also obtain patches which help certain packages build with LTO.
+It installs symlinks to these patches in `/etc/portage/patches`, so that you can have your own patches alongside the ones maintained in this repository.
+These aren't automatically updated.
 If a modification is made to an existing match, you will transparently receive that patch in your own `/etc/portage/patches` since a symlink will be used.
 However, if a patch is created for a new package, you will need to re-run `ltoize` to get the new symlink.
 I'm still thinking about a good way to handle this.  `/etc/portage/patches` unfortunately can't have a subdirectory like `lto` since it is used to match against the package being installed.

 ### A note about the GCC LTO plugin

 Binutils needs a way to obtain the LTO plugin from GCC in order to properly perform LTO and other linking tasks.
 Currently `ld`, `ar`, `nm`, and `ranlib` are known to use this plugin in LTO builds.
 There are two ways to do this: pass the path to the plugin manually to each of those utilities, or install a symlink to the plugin in binutils `bfd_plugins` directory and have binutils automatically load it.
 Support for automatically loading the LTO plugin from this directory was added in [2014](https://sourceware.org/ml/binutils/2014-01/msg00213.html) (thanks @pchome!).

-To do it the first way, we defined the variables `AR`, `NM`, and `RANLIB` in `make.conf` to point to GCC wrappers which automatically pass the plugin path in:
+To do it the first way, define the variables `AR`, `NM`, and `RANLIB` in `make.conf` to point to GCC wrappers which automatically pass the plugin path in:

 ~~~
 AR=gcc-ar